The Caveman's Guide To Job Hunting

 Keywords are your friends

 The answer is deceptively simple: reuse the words and phrases that are in the job description.
-You can make a list of words and/or phrases found in the job description, and attempt to use as many of those in your résumé, especially in your Career Objective section.
+You can make a list of words and/or phrases found in the job description, and attempt to use as many of those in your résumé, especially in your career objectives section.

 Don’t limit your hunt to the cyberworld